 Splinter reminds readers that the pattern here is more important than the size of the changes — he points out that tax returns grossly understate actual income, capturing only about 60% of the total in recent decades.
 And some of what he is capturing may be life-cycle effects that differ by quintile.
 But his findings are a dramatic example of the potential of cross-sections — two snapshots in time — to mislead compared to a panel approach where the same people are followed over time.

-All of these examples are about absolute mobility — how much income people gain over time.
-Relative mobility remains relatively small.
-While rich people in 1980 actually lost ground 34 years later on average, they still have a much higher income on average than the people who were poor in 1980.
-But the income gap between the actual people in 1980 actually got smaller over time at a time of economic growth.
+All of the studies I have mentioned in this essay are about absolute mobility — how much income people gain over time.
+Relative mobility is much less dramatic — the richest people have an easier time staying in the top quintile than others have of getting there.
+While rich people in 1980 actually lost in some of the studies I’ve discussed, they still have a much higher income on average than the people who were poor in 1980.

 Some readers of this essay have asked why in Splinter’s work, the poorest and middle quintile is worse off in 2014 than in 1980.
 Doesn’t that mean the economy is hurting the poor?
 That depends.
 As Splinter points out, income based on tax returns leaves a lot of income unreported, maybe 40%.
 A surprising amount of that unreported income did not go to the rich.
 Piketty, Saez, and Zucman assume that unreported income is a proportion of reported income.
 Auten and Splinter use tax audit data to get what they hope is a better measure of where the unreported income shows up.
 That has a huge effect on measured inequality: